managination/afrr/readme-ew.md

 2. run: yarn
 3. change deployment private keys/addresses as desired (various files, see lib-ethers package)
 4. deploy tellor contract/playground, get it's address and use it also in config settings

+Tellor (or Tellor Playground must have already been manually installed and configured, and the Tellor Address set in the deployment params file!
+Also, the tellor oracle MUST HAVE ALREADY had at LEAST TWO rounds of price updates for EWT/EUR or deploy will fail, as the liquity logic will think the oracle is broken (it tries to get latest and previous prices on initial deploy set addresses in pricefeed.sol).
+Also, the tellor oracle prices must be newer than 4 hours ago, or deploy will also fail as Liquity will think the oracle is frozen.)

-5. Deploy contracts to supported networks, e.g. cd packages/contracts
+5. Deploy contracts to supported networks, e.g.

+cd packages/contracts
 npx hardhat run --network ewVolta mainnetDeployment/ewVoltaDeployment.js npx hardhat run --network ewVolta mainnetDeployment/ewMainnetDeployment.js

 There is deploy code in Liquity also here, but don't use (this runs deploy.ts in packages/lib-ethers, which APPARENTLY was only for dev until final Liquity release, it does not build Uni tokens, staking pools, etc, just deploys bare Liquity contracts) yarn deploy --network ewVolta yarn deploy --network ewMainnet

 6. To open in VS Code: from root code afrr.code-workspace (so debug tasks load)
 7. TODO: Validate deployed contracts manually (hardhat used etherscan, which we don't have on ewc)
 8. TODO: Write spoof link contract which actually calls tellor
+9. there are a LOT of Liquity code that we aren't using, is old, outdated, etc...I'm not cleaning all that out.
+Only the instructions given in this readme are accurate for EW deployment.

 NOTES: